 This way you won’t miss any incredible foods or experiences while visiting Tsukiji!

 Ginza is a district of Chūō, Tokyo.
 It is a well-known premium shopping district in Tokyo, home to a number of internationally renowned department stores, boutiques, eateries, and coffee shops.
-It is regarded as one of the most costly, stylish, and opulent urban areas in the entire globe.
+It is regarded as one of the most costly, stylish, and opulent urban areas on the planet.

 Ginza seems to have upscale clothing outlets on every corner.
 Additionally, you’ll find a number of Michelin-starred establishments, the peak of Tokyo fine dining.
-Go a bit further.
-The nicest spots to visit in Ginza are on the other side, tucked away in dimly lit little passageways.
+If you’re on a budget, you might find the nicest spots to visit in Ginza are tucked away in dimly lit little passageways.
 Everything is available, from little gift shops to typical izakaya (Japanese bars).

 Shimokitazawa, a lively area of western Tokyo only a few stops from Shibuya, is well-known for its profusion of second-hand shops.
 You may find anything you need for at least 20% off the original sale price, including everything from designer clothing to brand-new phones.
 Shimokitazawa is sometimes called “Shimokita” for short because it has many theatres, galleries, live houses, cosy cafés, and izakaya pubs.
 This is a location in Tokyo that is a must-visit for everyone looking for something special!

 Since the 1970s, Shimokitazawa has served as the hub of Japan’s counterculture scene.
 Many of the local galleries and venues support independent artists and creatives from the area.

 An optional extra – Nakano